TheLazarus/ichi/README.md

-# slaga
+# Neco
-Killer on the ROAD - Kills unresponsive processes immediately.
+Killer on the ROAD